 1980–1981: The decade starts off in masterful fashion for The Culinary Institute of America—Master Chef Ferdinand E. Metz is named the college’s next president, and the CIA becomes the only school authorized to administer the American Culinary Federation’s exam for Master Chefs, the highest professional certification in the country.

-1982–1984: Three additional student-staffed restaurants make their debut on the Hyde Park campus in a three-year span: the American Bounty Restaurant, one of the first in the nation devoted to American cuisine; the Ristorante Caterina de’ Medici, specializing in Italian cuisine; and St. Andrew’s Café, originally geared toward nutritional cooking.
+1982–1984: Three additional student-staffed restaurants make their debut on the New York campus in a three-year span: the American Bounty Restaurant, one of the first in the nation devoted to American cuisine; the Ristorante Caterina de’ Medici, specializing in Italian cuisine; and St. Andrew’s Café, originally geared toward nutritional cooking.

 “The American Bounty represents more than just another restaurant, especially since its successful implementation again places the Institute at the forefront of culinary education.”
 Ferdinand E. Metz, CIA president

 “Whatever furthers the feeling of what we have, what we grew up with, and what we hope to have, is very precious, very dear to my heart.”
 James Beard, speaking about the American Bounty Restaurant at its 1982 opening

 1984: The CIA’s continuing education center (later named the J. Willard Marriott Education Center) opens, greatly expanding and enhancing the college’s offerings for food enthusiasts.
 Also, on-campus kitchens are upgraded, and an experimental kitchen and food laboratory are constructed to study and teach the science of cooking.

 1988: Continuing to blaze trails in research and education, the CIA builds the General Foods Nutrition Center to promote nutritional cooking.
 The center becomes the new home of St. Andrew’s Café.